ndrean/docker-slim/README.md

 Example: change a text in "views/pages/home.html.erb", refresh, and insert or remove an image in "views/layouts/application.html.erb" and refresh.
 Size is 715 Mb.

+## Sidekiq

+We define a worker and an ActiveJob.
+Both will use Sidekiq.
+The actions will be a remote FETCH action.